KomattaSorata/disbot-VIP-Strelitzia/README.md

 This project however, is in a simliar approach but is to build the same thing for Discord.
 And it is purely for fun.

+## To-dos
+- Adding MongoDB for action log and content saving.
+- Allowing the regeneration of postingid (will replace current hash method, new hash method will not be publicly committed)
+- Basic admin feature from DMing the bot will be added.

 ## Packages Used

 - [Discord.js](https://discord.js.org/)